Danger Doom

-DANGERDOOM was a hip hop project consisting of Danger Mouse and MF DOOM.
-Their first album, The Mouse and the Mask, was released in 2005, and followed by the Occult Hymn EP in 2006.
+Danger Doom was an American hip hop supergroup consisting of Danger Mouse and MF DOOM.
+Their first album, The Mouse and the Mask, was released October 10, 2005, followed by the Occult Hymn EP in 2006.

 Background

 Danger Mouse and MF DOOM had previously collaborated on "Social Distortion" from Prince Po's The Slickness, Danger Mouse's remix of Zero 7's "Somersault", and the track "November Has Come" from Gorillaz' second studio album, Demon Days.

 MF DOOM had stated that he hoped there would be a second Danger Doom album in which he would "rap from the perspective of the cartoons and in their voices, rather than simply create stories around them".
-Danger Mouse was also slated to reunite with MF DOOM in 2008, though ultimately no reunion projects occurred before MF DOOM's death in 2010.
+Danger Mouse was also slated to reunite with MF DOOM in 2008, though ultimately no reunion projects occurred before MF DOOM's death in 2020.

 Much of Danger Doom's music has been filled with material from and endorsed by Adult Swim, a block of animated television shows airing on cable's Cartoon Network.